bdaiinstitute/spot_ros2/examples/simple_arm_motion/README.md

 ```
 Note that we also use ROS's text logger instead of the Spot API logger.

-Once the robot is initialized and standing, the change to the code comes when we need to get the robot's current position.
+Once the robot is initialized and standing, the next change to the code comes when we need to get the robot's current position.
 With direct API calls, this uses the robot state:
 ```python
         robot_state = robot_state_client.get_robot_state()
         odom_T_flat_body = get_a_tform_b(robot_state.kinematic_state.transforms_snapshot,